equintanilla20/CS4379V/NOTES.md

 - Important algorithms
     1. Palindrome
     2. Fizzbuzz
+	3. Balanced parentheses (in some form) (postfix expression math)
+	4. Reverse array
 - Big-O
 	- Algorithms are measures by correctness and efficiency.
 Time and space.
 	- Used to describe the worst case efficiency.